iotaledger/cxc-slu-authenticity/slu-scripts/src/device-booting/README.md

 IS_BASE_URL=<Base url of the integration-services>
 IS_AUTH_URL=<The authentication url of the integration-services: IS_BASE_URL + /api/v0.1/authentication/prove-ownership>
 SEND_DATA_INTERVAL=<Interval during the data is send to the collector and is written into the device channel>
-SCRIPTS_PATH=<Absolute path to the slu-scripts folder of cxc-slu-authenticity project>
 ````

 3. Get the project.